 The statistical data in this article were extracted during March 2015.

-The indicators are often compiled according to international — sometimes global — standards, for example, UN standards for national accounts and the IMF’s standards for balance of payments statistics.
+The indicators are often compiled according to international — sometimes global — standards, for example, UN standards for national accounts and the OECD’s standards for balance of payments statistics.
 Although most data are based on international concepts and definitions there may be certain discrepancies in the methods used to compile the data.

 EU and euro area data

 Most if not all of the indicators presented for the EU and the euro area have been drawn from Eurobase, Eurostat’s online database.
 Eurobase is updated regularly, so there may be differences between data appearing in this article and data that is subsequently downloaded.
 Data concerning interest rates in the euro area have been extracted from the European Central Bank (ECB).

 G20 members from the rest of the world

 For the 15 non-EU G20 members, the data presented have been extracted from a range of international sources, namely the International Monetary Fund, the United Nations Statistics Division and the World Bank.
 For some of the indicators shown a range of international statistical sources are available, each with their own policies and practices concerning data management (for example, concerning data validation, correction of errors, estimation of missing data, and frequency of updating).
 In general, attempts have been made to use only one source for each indicator in order to provide a comparable analysis between the members.

 An analysis of the economic situation can be performed using a wide range of statistics, covering areas such as national accounts, government finance, exchange rates and interest rates, consumer prices, and the balance of payments.
 These indicators are also used in the design, implementation and monitoring of economic policies.